nuejs/www/blog/tailwind-vs-semantic-css/index.md

 Two reasons why the semantic version is faster:

-1. The primary CSS is [inlined](//blog.logrocket.com/improve-site-performance-inlining-css/) on the HTML page so that all the assets for the first viewport are fetched in the initial request.
+1. The primary CSS is [inlined](//imkev.dev/loading-css) on the HTML page so that all the assets for the first viewport are fetched in the initial request.
+This is probably the most important performance optimization for the perceived page loading experience.

 2. The first request is [less than 14K][14k], which is the maximum size of the first TCP packet.